"I see the shadow of justice and feel its destructive blows to my disenchantment."

 Anngelica-Marie Eshesimua, Anne Telasco's Proud Daughter

-The Florida Bar, knowingly submitted false documents, improperly withheld material information, forged Anne's name on a post office return receipt card, concealed evidence, filed and buried documents that Anne filed in unrelated files, intercepted, backdated and improperly filed documents without Anne’s knowledge, and in the interim fabricated (5) five cases against her in order to secure an order of disbarment for theft against her.
+The Florida Bar, knowingly submitted false documents, improperly withheld material information, forged Anne's name on a post office return receipt card (The Bar refused to provide the original copy of this post office return receipt card.
+It only provided a copy of the card which make it possible for anyone to trace Anne's signature), concealed evidence, filed and buried documents that Anne filed in unrelated files, intercepted, backdated and improperly filed documents without Anne’s knowledge, and in the interim fabricated (5) five cases against her in order to secure an order of disbarment for theft against her.

 I know, it is inconceivable that The Florida Bar would engage in such fraudulent conduct, but it did.